Azure/PyRIT/doc/README.md

   - Short term, before we have it in our build pipelines, please run it manually with any big changes and check there are no errors
   - `pre-commit run jupytext --all-files`
   - Please do not re-commit updated generated files if nothing has changed
-- Our documentation structure is as follows:
-  - Code: This should be short and concise and exercise a single code concept.
-  - Demos: This should be an end to end scenario (does not)
-  - Deployment: This includes code to deploy different models